adensattler/REPA/README.md

 These future endeavors will transform this project into a powerful real estate analysis tool, empowering users with valuable insights and supporting informed investment decisions.

+Property Analysis Algorithm
+How are we going to decide if a house is a good deal?!
+The factors that go into making that decision should be modifiable to fit user needs

 ## Help